 ANOTHER NEWS FLASH: Nunum selects Frogs for Anthology 1.
 Buy your copy here.

 NEWS FLASH #3: NUNUM nominates Frogs for the VERA.

-Moon Cakes was published in Cha: An Asian Literary Journal.
-It started as a character study for Wong Jin.
-She appears in The Dancing Girl and the Turtle and will soon take center stage in the second volume of my Shanghai Quartet, Peace Court.
+Hong Kong Cha: An Asian Literary Journal published Moon Cakes in June 2016.
+The story started as a character study for Wong Jin.
+She appears in The Dancing Girl and the Turtle and will soon take center stage in the second volume of my Shanghai Quartet.

 Sometimes a character study has legs.
 It can get up and walk around the room.
 It can demand to become a story.
 In “Moon Cakes”, we learn how Jin became a cook.

 Words Fly By was my first short story ever published.
 It appeared in Jabberwock Review (Winter 2015).
 This story, too, has its roots in China though drawn from contemporary life.
 It’s the story of about losing the power of speech.